mohammedtigrini1/angular-eykd3t/README.md

 - How to override the coordinates of the animation?
 TRY TO UNDERSTAND WHAT I MEANT WITH THAT
 - Migrate from a file based animations to database based animation
+- Handle the working and creation of multiple new animations
+  - For example, I've finished creating this water molecule shape, I publish it (edit it).
+And now I want to start from scratch.

 # BACKLOG